+307b.
+Advanced Pharmacotherapeutics Seminar for Women's Health Nurse Practitioners.
+Application of the principles of pharmacotherapeutics will be explored for the client population of family practice-newborn to geriatric, including pregnancy.
+Students will be exposed to didactic review of drug categories, case studies, and presentations of pharmacological management (selecting appropriate drugs based on patient assessment and diagnosis, titration of dose, monitoring for beneficial and adverse effects, and patient education) in clinical practice.
+Pre/corequisite: 307a.
+SPRING.
+[1] Staff.
 307c.
 Advanced Pharmacotherapeutics for Acute Care Nurse Practitioners.
-This course builds on knowledge of the basic principles of pharmacology to establish a knowledge base for clinical judgments in the pharmacologic management and evaluation for individual patients as related to the role of Acute Care Adult Nurse Practitioners.
+This course builds on knowledge of the basic principles of pharmacology to establish a knowledge base for clinical judgments in the pharmacologic management and evaluation for individual patients as related to the role of Acute Care Nurse Practitioners.
 Drug interactions, incompatibilities, side effects, and contraindications are discussed.
 Appropriate patient education is integrated.
-Prerequisite: Admission to the specialty Pre/corequisite: Advanced Physiologic Foundations of Acute Care.
+Pre/corequisite: 306a.
 FALL.
-[3] Binkley and Lancaster.
+[3] Lancaster.

 307d.
 Advanced Neonatal Pharmacotherapeutics.
 This course provides students preparing for roles within the Neonatal Nurse Practitioner specialty with knowledge of the pharmacotherapeutics for common classifications of drugs used to care for neonates and infants.
 The physiologic action of selected prescription drugs, unexpected client responses and major untoward effects encountered in diseases of the neonates are discussed.
 Pharmacokinetic and pharmacodynamic principles, their clinical application and the use of pharmacologic agents in the prevention of illness and the restoration and maintenance of health are emphasized.
 Emphasis is placed on indications for correct drug choice, usual dose, routes of administration, pharmacological mechanisms in association with drug interactions, adverse effects; and contraindications for use are included.
 Discussions of clinical judgments in the management and evaluation of pharmacologic therapeutic agents for neonatal use are emphasized.
-Prerequisite: Graduate level standing and admission to the NNP specialty.
-Can be taken as a special student with permission of the instructor.
 SPRING.
-[3] Staff.
+[3] Gregory.

 308. Pathophysiologic Concepts.
 This course builds on pre-acquired knowledge of normal human anatomy and physiology.
 Classic and current research findings form the basis for analysis of pathophysiologic processes and their effect on individual and multiple body systems.
 Students analyze the effect and progression of selected disease entities in diverse populations across the lifespan.
 The course provides a foundation for clinical assessment, diagnosis and management of clients experiencing alterations or risks of alterations, in their health status.
 Prerequisite or corequisite: Courses in normal human anatomy and physiology.
 FALL, SPRING.
-[3] McGill, Brodie and Johnson.
+[3] Brodie and Christenberry.

 309a.
 Advanced Practice Nursing in Primary Care of the Adult.
 This course is designed to provide students with knowledge needed to assess and manage common acute and chronic health problems in the adult population.
 Multidimensional interventions are discussed (e.g., culturally and environmentally sensitive; health promoting).
 Corequisite: 305a, FALL.
-[3] Reeves and Coleman.
+[3] Coleman.

 309b.
 Advanced Practice Nursing in Primary Care of the Child.
-This course presents knowledge that is necessary for the practice of primary health care of children.
-Course content includes the principles of health promotion, disease prevention and assessment, and management of common primary health care problems in diverse pediatric populations.
+In this didactic course, knowledge is presented that is necessary for the practice of primary health care of children.
+Course content includes the principles of health promotion, disease prevention, and assessment and management of common primary health care problems in diverse pediatric populations.
 Emphasis is placed on developmental needs and the pathophysiologic processes underlying certain conditions.
 The impact of the family on the health of the child is explored.
 Students are introduced to the dynamics of the managed care environment.
 Corequisite: 305a, FALL.
-[2] Bradley and Kajihara-Liehr.
+[2] Bradley.